mike-spainhower/iodocs-json/README.md

 ##Usage

-Edit personal.coffee
+Edit `personal.coffee`

 Run

     # coffee -bc personal.coffee
     # nodejs personal.js

+If you don't want to run the first command constantly, instead use

+    # coffee -wbc personal.coffee

-Your json is now in personal.json
+Your json is now in `personal.json`